Geometric Planar Networks on Bichromatic Points: Introduction

-Finally, we consider the \colg{\textsc{Bichromatic matching}} problem.
+Finally, we consider the \textsc{Bichromatic matching} problem.
 Again assume that $n=m$ for simplicity.
 We would like to find a minimum weight perfect matching in $G(R,B,E)$.
 The weight of an edge is the Euclidean distance between its corresponding points.
 It is a well-known fact that a minimum weight bichromatic matching (for points in general position) in the plane is always non-crossing, which follows from the observation that the sum of the diagonals of a convex quadrilateral is strictly larger than the sum of any pair of opposite sides.
-This implies that using any standard bipartite matching algorithm one can solve Bichromatic matching exactly.
+This implies that using any standard bipartite matching algorithm one can solve a \textsc{Non-crossing Bichromatic matching} exactly.
 But, algorithms with better running time have been designed by exploiting the underlying geometry of the plane.
 Recently, Kaplan~{\em et al.}~\cite{KaplanMRSS17} designed an $O(n^2 \poly(\log n))$ algorithm for the problem improving the $O(n^{2+\epsilon})$ algorithm due to Agarwal~{\em et al.}~\cite{AgarwalES99}, where $\poly(.)$ is a polynomial function.
-Abu-Affash \emph{et al.}~\cite{Abu-AffashBCMS15} and Biniaz \emph{et al.}~\cite{BiniazBMS16} studied variants of the bichromatic matching problem.
+In~\cite{MulzerV20}, Mulzer and Valtr showed that for a set of in convex position, there always exists a non-crossing bichromatic separated matching\footnote{This is a properly colored matching whose segments are pairwise disjoint and intersected by common line.} on at least $(1+\varepsilon) n$ points of $P$, where $\varepsilon>0$ that is independent of $n$ and of the bicoloring of the points.
+Abu-Affash \emph{et al.}~\cite{Abu-AffashBCMS15} studied the bottleneck variant of the non-crossing matching problem.
+This problem is known to be $\np$-Hard.
+They gave an $O(n\log n)$-time approximation algorithm which computes a non-crossing matching of size at least $\frac{2n}{5}$ edges, whose edges have length at most $\sqrt{2}+\sqrt{3}$ times the bottleneck.
+Biniaz \emph{et al.}~\cite{BiniazBMS16} studied the non-crossing geodesic spanning trees, Hamiltonian cycle, and perfect matching in a simple polygon.